Coronavirus (COVID-19) – latest information

 Error and Failure Resolution (EFR)

-Technical Assurance of Metering (TAM) suspension lifted
+Technical Assurance of Metering (TAM) suspension partly lifted.

 At its July 2020 meeting, the Performance Assurance Board (PAB) approved recommendations for the TAM suspension to be lifted in respect to the rectification of Category 1 non-compliances.